-Hartman Creek State Park also offers reservations for large group gatherings in three shelter buildings.
-The Allen Lake Shelter is an open-sided wooden shelter that accommodates up to 40 people.
-The paved trails leading to the shelter make it accessible for people with disabilities with nearby access to water, electricity and vault toilets.
-The beach shelter on the east end of Hartman Lake is the biggest shelter on the park accommodating up to 50 people.
-Electricity is available on site and vault toilets are situated nearby with amazing views of the beach and lake.
-On the west side of Hartman Lake is an enclosed shelter that is also large enough to accommodate up to 50 people and has luxury features such as a wood burning stove, table, chairs and power outlets.
-These shelters and facilities are available through reservations from the parks system website.
+Hartman Creek State Park offers reservations for large group gatherings in its sheltered buildings.
+The Allen Lake Shelter is an open-sided wooden structure that can accommodate up to 40 people.
+The paved trails leading to the shelter make it accessible for people with disabilities, and it has nearby access to water, electricity, and vault toilets.
+The Beach Shelter, the largest of the shelters, located on the east end of Hartman Lake, is suitable for up to 50 people.
+It has impressive views of both the beach and lake areas.
+Electricity is available on-site, and there are vault toilets nearby.
+On the west side of Hartman Lake is another enclosed shelter that is slightly smaller, but still able to accommodate up to 50 people.
+This shelter offers luxury features such as a wood-burning stove, a table, chairs, and power outlets.
+Each of these shelters is available through reservations from the parks system website.

 Hartman Creek State Park’s greatest attraction is its scenic and picturesque views.
-Such a calm and relaxed atmosphere make it the perfect place to enjoy a picnic with family or friends.
-In the summer months, the open-air shelter and playground on the south side of Allen Lake are just perfect for soaking up the sun, playing and relaxing.
-The south side of Hartman Lake has a picnic area as well as an enclosed shelter to protect against weather and is available for reservations from May to October.
-The beach at the east end of Hartman Lake is the largest picnic area and has a concession stand that sells essential outdoor equipment, in case you left anything behind, along with food and drinks.
+The calm and relaxed atmosphere make it the perfect place to enjoy a picnic with family or friends.
+In the summer months, the open-air shelter and playground on the south side of Allen Lake are just perfect for soaking up the sun, playing, and relaxing.
+The south side of Hartman Lake has a picnic area as well as an enclosed shelter to protect against inclement weather and is available for reservations from May until October.
+The largest picnic area is situated near the beach at the east end of Hartman Lake.
+The nearby concession stand sells food, drinks, and essential outdoor equipment, in case you left anything behind.
 The Whispering Pine picnic area on the north side of Marl Lake is more secluded and offers a bit more privacy.
 All four picnic areas come equipped with tables, benches, and grills.
-Access to drinking water and ample parking is also provided on site.
+Access to drinking water and ample parking is also provided on-site.